sbslee/notes/Statistics.md

 | false omission rate (FOR)                                  | FOR = FN / (FN + TN) = 1 - NPV          |
 | accuracy (ACC)                                             | ACC = (TP + TN)/(TP + TN + FP + FN)     |

-## Student's t-test <a name="Student's-t-test"></a>

-This is a parametric test.
-Use the `scipy.stats.ttest_ind()` method.
-Be careful with the `equal_var` option (i.e. Welch's t-test).

-## Paired Samples t-test <a name="Paired-Samples-t-test"></a>

-This is a parametric test for paired samples.

-## One-way ANOVA <a name="One-way-ANOVA"></a>

-This is the generalization of t-test.

-## Wilcoxon Rank-sum Test / Mann–Whitney U Test <a name="Wilcoxon-Rank-sum-Test-/-Mann–Whitney-U-Test"></a>

-This is a non-parametric test.
-Here, you have two possibile methods: `scipy.stats.mannwhitneyu` and `scipy.stats.ranksums`.
-I recommend the former.

-## Wilcoxon Signed-rank Test <a name="Wilcoxon-Signed-rank-Test"></a>

-This is a non-parametric test for paired samples.
-Use the `scipy.stats.wilcoxon()` method.

-## Kruskal-Wallis Test / One-way ANOVA on Rank <a name="Kruskal-Wallis-Test-/-One-way-ANOVA-on-Rank"></a>

-This is a non-parametric version of the one-way ANOVA test.
-Just as ANOVA can be applied to more than two groups and is a generalization of the t-test (which works with 2 groups only), Kruskal-Wallis can be applied to 2+ groups and is a generalization of the Mann-Whitney U test.

-Note that the results of Kruskal-Wallis and Mann-Whitney U test may differ because 1) the ranks used for the Mann-Whitney U test are not the ranks used by the Kruskal-Wallis test; and 2) the rank sum tests do not use the pooled variance implied by the Kruskal-Wallis null hypothesis.
-Hence, it is not recommended to use Mann-whitney U test as a post hoc test after Kruskal-Wallis test.

 ## Common sampling distributions <a name="Common-sampling-distributions"></a>